Joan Crawford has five minutes of Man from UNCLE fame…

 Vaughn did surprisingly not get a romantic interest with any of the sisters in this film (I’m sure James Bond would have bedded them all) which was a wee bit of a surprise.
 Especially after reading the plot and its premise of this film.
 This was made up for in another film in this series, The Spy with My Face (1965) which boasted two Robert Vaughns playing a bad guy from T.H.R.U.S.H. and Solo from U.N.C.L.E.

-However it was nice to see Savalas camping it up with his Italian Count – complete with accent – and Jurgens hamming it up (and wearing one of those Christmassy themed jumpers).
+However it was nice to see Savalas camping it up with his Italian Count – complete with an accent – and Jurgens hamming it up (and wearing one of those Christmassy themed jumpers).
 The innocent character – a trope often used in this series – fell on the role of Sandy who I found quite irritatingly asexual, with not a glimmer of chemistry with the leading men.

 Following this, there were James Bond bad guy roles for Jurgens and Savalas, Lom’s delightful Henry Wootton in Dorian Gray (1970) and much, much more great film and TV for leads Vaughn and McCallum.
 As for Joan Crawford, I heard her 5 minutes of Man from U.N.C.L.E fame resurrected her career, rather than gave it the chop.